-The Senate Budget and Appropriations Committee reports favorably Assembly Bill No. 1841 (2R).
+The Senate Budget and Appropriations Committee reports favorably Senate Bill No. 1411 (1R), with committee amendments.

 This bill would allow taxpayers, regardless of income, to deduct up to a combined \$45,000 from gross income in a year for the following expenses: